 Danae Eleni Biography

-In addition to operatic premieres by Tim Benjamin, Joy Sigaud, Kelvin Thomson, Christopher Meux and Quentin Thomas, Danae's other operatic roles include Musetta [Opera 24], Gariné [Grimeborn Festival], Despina [Metta Theatre + Oxford Philharmonic Orchestra] Adina [Brent Opera], Pamina [Metta Theatre], Despina [Grimeborn Festival], Gretel at the King’s Head Theatre; the title role of Ravel’s L’enfant et les sortilèges [Open Door Opera]; Micaela + Frasquita Carmen [Random Opera + Opera in Concert]; Lucy The Telephone in a Vodafone store and on tour [Opera Anywhere]; Suor Genovieffa Suor Angelica [Giornata Opera]; Zerlina Don Giovanni [CarteBlancheOpera] and Emilia Marco Attilio Regolo [Ensemble Serse].
+In addition to operatic premieres by Oliver Brigall, Tim Benjamin, Joy Sigaud, Kelvin Thomson, Christopher Meux and Quentin Thomas, Danae's other operatic roles include Drusilla [Opera de Baugé]; Poppea (cover); Shepherd Girl [Everybody Can!]; Susanna Le nozze di Figaro [TCMS], Musetta [Opera 24], Gariné [Grimeborn Festival], Despina [Metta Theatre + Oxford Philharmonic Orchestra] Adina [Brent Opera], Pamina [Metta Theatre], Despina [Grimeborn Festival], Gretel at the King’s Head Theatre; the title role of Ravel’s L’enfant et les sortilèges [Open Door Opera]; Micaela + Frasquita Carmen [Random Opera + Opera in Concert]; Lucy The Telephone in a Vodafone store and on tour [Opera Anywhere]; Suor Genovieffa Suor Angelica [Giornata Opera]; Zerlina Don Giovanni [CarteBlancheOpera] and Emilia Marco Attilio Regolo [Ensemble Serse].

 As a concert artist, Danae has performed in St George’s, Hanover Square; St John’s Smith Square; Southwell Minster; Holywell Music Room and numerous college chapels (Oxford), Cardiff, Edinburgh, Berlin, Athens, Saudi Arabia and Bahrain.
+She works closely with Guy Newbury, performing with him frequently in Oxford, London and Edinburgh, and premiering his works for soprano voice.
 Equally at home on the recital stage Danae has discovered and recorded songs by Greek composers Samaras and Spathis, and also sings many Lieder and Melodie, most recently by Berg, Chausson, Hahn, Maconchy, Poulenc, Ravel, Riadis, Satie, Schumann.

 A recent recital tour in Berlin with organist Sam Baker, premiered works by Howard Blake, Richard Moore and Sam Baker, alongside Vierne's Les Angelus and a programme derived from English and New Zealand folksongs for the Mendelssohn Remise.

-Earlier this year Danae made her debut with the Oxford Philomusica at the New Theatre, Oxford, singing the role of Despina opposite Donald Maxwell’s Don Alfonso.
-In the Summer she sang the title role inworld premiere of Gerald Papasian’s translation of Dikran Tchouhadjian’s Armenian Opera Gariné, and Musetta for the Grimeborn Festival.
-She has just returned from the Inaugural Opera Sark Festival, performing alongside Yvonne Howard, Mark Llewelyn-Evans, Jassy Husk, Christopher Diffey, Claire Filer and Liz Rowe.
+Danae made her debut with the Oxford Philomusica at the New Theatre, Oxford, singing the role of Despina opposite Donald Maxwell’s Don Alfonso.
+She sang the title role in the world premiere of Gerald Papasian’s translation of Dikran Tchouhadjian’s Armenian Opera Gariné, and Musetta for the Grimeborn Festival.
+Danae performed at the Inaugural Opera Sark Festival, alongside Yvonne Howard, Mark Llewelyn-Evans, Jassy Husk, Christopher Diffey, Claire Filer and Liz Rowe.
+Concert credits include: Britten's Les Illuminations (Crossing Borders Festival, Brighton); Sark Opera Festival; Purcell Room; St John’s Smith Square; Blenheim Palace; Poulenc Gloria at LSO St Luke’s; and recent recitals in Athens, Bahrain, Berlin, Edinburgh and Jüterbog.